pints-team/pints/CONTRIBUTING.md

 ## Testing

 All code requires testing.
 We use the [unittest](https://docs.python.org/3.3/library/unittest.html) package for our tests.
+(These tests typically just check that the code runs without error, and so, are more _debugging_ than _testing_ in a strict sense.
+Nevertheless, they are very useful to have!)

 To run quick tests, use